Azure/azure-sdk/docs/policies/reviewprocess.md

 For introductory and API review sessions, there will usually be a list of action items to take before the next meeting.
 Be sure to follow up on these items.
 Sometimes, one of these action items could be to schedule for another API review once the architects suggested changes have been made.

+Remember to create an epic using the issue template “Record of Architecture Board Approval for Release” to keep track of API reviews and approvals.

 If after an API Sign Off session the Architecture Board approves the release of the API, the SDK Team will add the comment “APPROVED FOR RELEASE” to the issue requesting for the Sign Off review.
-The service team will need to create an issue using the template “Record of Architecture Board Approval for Release” to indicate that the library has gone through all the required reviews for release.
-The release manager will ask for a link to this GitHub issue for confirmation.
+Remember to add the issue's link to the record of approval epic!

 ## Getting Approval for Small, Targeted Changes and Bug Fixes